kieranbarker/weight_conversion_library/README.md

-# weight_conversion_library
+# Weight conversion library

-A simple library that converts weight from one unit to another.
+This is the first project from the [Advanced JavaScript: Structure &amp; Scale](https://vanillajsacademy.com/advanced/) workshop by [Chris Ferdinandi](https://gomakethings.com/).
+It's a simple library with methods for converting weight units.